Time Limit

 4. Dancers are allowed to compete UP in age range.
 Dancers are NOT ALLOWED to compete DOWN in age range.

-Skill Level
+Skill Levels

-There are separate levels for all age groups and categories which are determined by the level of the skills within the routine, not by those of the individual dancer(s).
+Levels are determined by the level of the skills within the routine, not by those of the individual dancer(s).

 It is possible for a dancer to perform two or more routines in different levels as long as they are from different category groupings (i.e. classical and commercial).